-When it comes to the growing list of superfoods, moringa always seems to be top of the pile.
+When it comes to the growing list of superfoods, moringa always seems to be at the top of the pile.

 Moringa health benefits

-It seems that Moringa seeds contain properties that might prevent the growth of cancer cells.
+Moringa seeds seem to contain properties that might prevent the growth of cancer cells.

 A recent study published in the International Journal of Biological Macromolecules revealed how a protein found in Moringa seeds can decelerate the growth of liver cancer in both human and animal cells.
 Aside from chewing on the seeds, try these 7 tips to help reduce your breast cancer risk.

 In regards to cardiovascular health, moderate levels of cholesterol are important.
 This means levels of LDL (bad) cholesterol, where levels of HDL (good) cholesterol remain elevated.